InternLM/InternLM-XComposer/example_code/4bit/README.md

 ## Run InternLM-XComposer-2d5-4bit with LMDeploy

 Thanks to the LMDeploy team for providing AWQ quantization support, https://github.com/InternLM/lmdeploy/pull/1932.
-The following document shows how run to set up LMDeploy to run InternLM-XComposer-2d5-4bit:
+The following document shows how to set up LMDeploy to run InternLM-XComposer-2d5-4bit:

 1. Download the LMDeploy branch that supports InternLM-XComposer-2d5-4bit:
 ```bash